mozilla/ichnaea/docs/metrics.rst

 replaced with periods, followed by a final component named by the response code produced by the request.

-For example, a GET of ``/leaders/weekly`` that results in an HTTP 200 status code, will increment the counter ``request.leaders.weekly.200``.
+For example, a GET of ``/stats/countries`` that results in an HTTP 200 status code, will increment the counter ``request.stats.countries.200``.

-Response codes in the 400 range (eg. 404) are only generated for HTTP paths referring to API endpoints; for static content, no counter is incremented on 404 (since such requests do not refer to legitimate paths).
+Response codes in the 400 range (eg. 404) are only generated for HTTP paths referring to API endpoints.
+Logging them for unknown and invalid paths would overwhelm the graphite backend with all the random paths the friendly Internet bots army sends along.

 HTTP timers